jennyhedley/digital-writing-2025/README.md

 Edit the `exercises.md` page you just created in your digital writing folio and add the following questions with your answers to the questions, you answered earlier.

 ## Write a Bio Note

 Write a 100-word biographical note.
 Use the questions you answered above as starting points.
+- What types of writing do you do (e.g. fiction, nonfiction, poetry)?
+- What tools (or techniques) do you use to write?
+- Why do you use these tools (or techniques)?
+- How do these tools shape the way you write (e.g., constrain the way you write or facilitate your writing)?
 Add the biographical note to the `README.md` of your GitHub digital writing folio repository.

 ## Intro to the Coding Playground